 Baked chocolate crinkle cookies lined up for a beauty shot

-Chocolate crinkle cookies are a rich chocolate cookies that are rolled in powdered sugar before baking.
-As the cookies start to spread out in the oven, the powdered sugar starts cracking creating the classic crinkled look of the cookies.
+Chocolate crinkle cookies are rich chocolate cookies that are rolled in powdered sugar before baking.
+As the cookies spread out in the oven, the powdered sugar starts cracking creating the classic crinkled look of the cookies.

 A platter of chocolate crinkle cookies after being baked